 Join our holistic community by liking my Facebook page, following me on Twitter, pinning with me on Pinterest, and joining me on Instagram to get all the latest healthy recipes, health tips, event notifications, and helpful information on increasing your energy, strength, and immunity with healing whole foods, essential oils, and holistic lifestyle solutions.

 1 cup unsweetened almond milk

 1 organic banana

 3 cups organic baby spinach

-Your favorite superfood—optional ( I used spirulina)
+Your favorite superfood or protein powder—optional ( I used spirulina)